Things to do and places to go....

 • Malolotja Canopy Tour

-Zip-line through untouched
+Zip-line through the mountains

 • White-Water Rafting on the Great Usutu River

-A thrilling way to experience the country’s natural beauty.
+• experience the country’s natural beauty.

 More Souvenir Shopping